Birmingham

 If you enjoy shopping there are many excellent shopping centres in the city, including Broad Street, Western Arcade, Pavillion, Pallasades and the newly refurbished Bullring shopping centre.
 However, if your looking for a special gift, then a visit to Birmingham's Jewellery Quarter is just the place.

 St Philip's, in Colmore Row, is Birmingham's Anglican Cathedral.
 The Church was consecrated in 1715 and become a cathedral in 1905.
 The designer Thomas Archer spent many years in Rome and the Baroque style of the building reflects his Italian influence.
-However, the most famous church in the city is St Martin's in the Bull Ring, which dates from the 13th century.
+However, the most famous church in the city is St Martin's in the Bull Ring, which dates from the 13th-c.

 Tourist Information Centre: